 I can’t quite put my finger on what she did to make me like her in those early years, but she did.
 In fact, the entire team felt the same way about her.

-What she did…
+Here is what she did…

 I don’t know if she cultivated it or had a natural gift for seeing exactly who each person was and what they could become.
-Then, she would invest in them and, then, offer opportunities for them to soar.
+Then, she would invest in them and offer opportunities for them to soar.

 A once shy, introverted young professional found her life calling because Deborah Craig “saw” her, inquired about her passions, and then equipped her for achievement.
 I’m forever grateful.

 Great managers care…about the people.
-Who wouldn’t like them?

 It’s only normal managers are concerned about business goals, performance, and the company’s bottom line.
 Still, the catalyst for each of these is the people.